rohitkjohnedu/my_yade/doc/sphinx/github.rst

 4. `Fork a repo <https://help.github.com/articles/fork-a-repo>`_:

- Click the “Fork” button on the https://github.com/yade/trunk
+ Click the “Fork” button on the https://gitlab.com/yade-dev/trunk

 5. Set Up Your Local Repo through terminal:

  ::

-  git clone git@github.com:username/trunk.git
+  git clone git@gitlab.com:username/trunk.git

- This creates a new folder, named trunk, that contains the whole code.
+ This creates a new folder, named trunk, that contains the whole code (make sure username is replaced by your GitLab name).

-6. Configure remotes
+6. Configure remotes (optional)

  ::

   cd to/newly/created/folder
-  git remote add upstream git@github.com:yade/trunk.git git fetch upstream
+  git remote add upstream git@gitlab.com:yade-dev/trunk.git git remote update

- Now, your "trunk" folder is linked with the code hosted on github.com.
+ Now, your "trunk" folder is linked with two remote repositories both hosted on gitlab.com, the original trunk from yade-dev (called "upstream" after the last command) and the fork which resides in your personal account (called "origin" and always configured by default).
 Through appropriate commands explained below, you will be able to update your code to include changes commited by others, or to commit yourself changes that others can get.

 Retrieving older Commits
 ========================